 - Available Connector: SMA/RPSMA, Angled/Straight

-Both transmitter (TX) antenna and receiver (RX) antenna are 4 leaves, but the TX antenna and RX antenna are made differently: TX antenna is made from much stronger material with a 3D printed protective housing.
+Both transmitter (TX) antenna and receiver (RX) antenna are circular polarized antenna, with 4 lobes.
+But the housings for each antenna are made differently: TX antenna is made from much stronger material with a 3D printed protective housing.

 The Stem on the TX antenna is very flexible, but it doesn’t stay in an angle like those Fatshark Spironet.
 I guess this is to reduce the impact in crashing.

 The RX antenna can be bent to whatever angle you like.

 Here is a closer look to the Skew-Planar Wheel antenna.